wafiesa/Data_Management/README.md

 |3	|TAMAN BELIMBING HARMONI|2.335506	|102.266894 |
 |4	|TAMAN VISTA BELIMBING  |2.328142	|102.266958 |

-Ultimately, 457 scheme name/areas are available from the portal and we can generate the positions.
-However, we need to combine latitude and longitude positions into the original dataset.
+The portal provides access to 457 scheme names/areas, which can be leveraged to generate positions.
+However, the original dataset requires the integration of latitude and longitude positions to facilitate this process.

 |	  |Property Type			        |District	  |Mukim				       |Scheme Name/Area			   |Lat       |Long       |Month, Year of Transaction Date |Tenure		  |Land Size	|Unit	  |Build Size	|Transaction Price|
 |---|---------------------------|-----------|--------------------|-------------------------|----------|-----------|--------------------------------|------------|-----------|-------|-----------|-----------------|